ionic-team/ionic-docs/CONTRIBUTING.md

 If you're looking for issues to help out with, we'd recommend either asking about an issue in the backlog or checking for issues labeled [`help-wanted`](https://github.com/ionic-team/ionic-docs/labels/help%20wanted).

----
+--- -->

 ## Deploying

-The Ionic documentation's `master` branch is deployed automatically and separately from the [Ionic site](https://github.com/ionic-team/ionic-site) itself.
+The Ionic documentation's `main` branch is deployed automatically and separately from the [Ionic site](https://github.com/ionic-team/ionic-site) itself.
 The Ionic site then uses a proxy for paths under `/docs` to request the deployed documentation.

 ---